pvcraven/networking-class/source/01_preface/preface.rst

 Preface
 =======

-This book teaches computer networking by combining hands-on projects with an explanation of the theory behind why they work.
+This book teaches computer networking by combining theory, tutorials, and projects.

 Why did I write this book?
 Back when I was in college my networking class taught me a lot of *theory*.